EU unveils faster translation engine as job cuts loom

 Development of a rule-based machine translation system started in the 1970s, and Abbott said the Commission started using machine translation intensively in the 1990s.
 EU institutions and national governments used this system until 2010, when it became outdated and was phased out.

-The project is budgeted at 4.3 million euros (3.75 million pounds) over three years, but Pilos said the cost benefits of MT@EC were difficult to estimate for now.
+The project is budgeted at 4.3 million euros ($5.68 million)over three years, but Pilos said the cost benefits of MT@EC were difficult to estimate for now.